SzymonLasak/Lab-Power-Supply/README.md

 The 5 V logic section of the system is powered through a two-stage voltage regulation path consisting of 20 V/12 V and 12 V/5 V voltage regulators.
 This configuration provides a stable power supply for the control circuitry, particularly the operational amplifiers and the microcontroller.

+The measurement of the actual current and voltage values is performed using two channels of the analog-to-digital converter (ADC).
+To convert the measured current into a corresponding voltage signal, a dedicated current sensing amplifier is used.
+The reference values for current and voltage are set using digital-to-analog converters (DAC) integrated in the microcontroller.

 PL:
 Projekt zasilacza laboratoryjnego został opracowany z myślą o wsparciu codziennej pracy podczas naprawy urządzeń elektronicznych oraz przy realizacji różnego rodzaju projektów elektronicznych.
 Zakres napięcia wyjściowego wynosi od około 0 V do 18,5 V, natomiast maksymalny prąd obciążenia może osiągać wartość do 3 A. Regulacja tych parametrów realizowana jest za pomocą pętli stabilizacji napięcia (CV – Constant Voltage) oraz prądu (CC – Constant Current).